canalyst-candas/canalyst-candas/README.md

 <b>ModelSet:</b>

 The core objects in Candas are Models.
-Models can be also arranged in a set by instantiating a ModelFrame.
+Models can be arranged in a set by instantiating a ModelFrame.
-In both cases, it's model_set = cd.ModelSet(ticker_list=[ticker_list],config=config)
+Instantiate a config object to handle authentication.

-Or model = cd.Model(ticker=ticker,config=config)
+model_set = cd.ModelSet(ticker_list=[ticker_list],config=config)

-With either a model or modelset, model_frame returns Pandas dataframes.
+With modelset, the model_frame attribute returns Pandas dataframes.
-It is the workhorse of the Model or ModelSet objects, the default parameters are shown below:
+The parameters for model_frame():
-- Send in a partial string as time series name, model_frame will regex search for it
+- time_series_name: Send in a partial string as time series name, model_frame will regex search for it
-- Pivot allows for excel-model style wide data (good for comp screens)
+- pivot: Pivot allows for excel-model style wide data (good for comp screens)
-- mrq filters to ONLY the most recent quarter
+- mrq: True / False filters to ONLY the most recent quarter
-- period_duration type is fiscal quarter or fiscal year or blank for both
+- period_duration_type: is fiscal_quarter or fiscal_year or blank for both
-- is_historical is True will filter to only historical, False only forecasts, or blank for both
+- is_historical: True will filter to only historical, False only forecasts, or blank for both
-- n_periods defaults to 12 but most of our models go back to 2013
+- n_periods: defaults to 12 but most of our models go back to 2013
-- mrq_notation applies to pivot, and will filter to historical data and apply MRQ-n notation on the columns (a way to handle off fiscal reporters in comp screens)
+- mrq_notation: applies to pivot, and will filter to historical data and apply MRQ-n notation on the columns (a way to handle off fiscal reporters in comp screens)

 Example: